Recover Lost Vision Caused by Degenerative Eye Conditions in Cedar Park

 How exactly are eye conditions being treated with acupuncture?

-For eye conditions that are chronic it will demand an intensive course of treatments, especially at the startup.
-Our treatments are broken into 3 phases:
+For eye conditions that are chronic, it will demand an intensive course of treatments, especially at the startup.

-Phase 1 Relief Care, which is to determine your Rate of Response to Acupuncture.
-This phase typically requires 8-10 treatments to determine if your body will respond to acupuncture AND how fast or slow does your body respond to acupuncture.
+- Phase 1 Relief Care - which is to determine your Rate of Response to Acupuncture.
+This phase typically requires 8-10 treatments to determine if your body will respond to acupuncture AND how fast or slow does your body responds to acupuncture.
 The treatments are administered twice per day with 1 to 2 hours rest in between.